caden-maxwell/uefi-dev/README.md

 # UEFI Dev

-I've never really understood the difference between things like BIOS, UEFI, bootloaders, and the kernel, or really much of anything that goes on when a computer boots.
-This is my space to learn about all of that, specifically diving into the UEFI spec and how to create UEFI applications.
-In the future, maybe I'll even attempt to write my own kernel and mini OS.
-We'll see!
+This is a space to learn about UEFI development, specifically diving into the UEFI spec and how to create UEFI applications.

 ## Requirements:
 - `make`